marjorielptt/healpix-pgrx/README.md

 ## Installation without Rust and PGRX

-Please consult the [healpix-pgrx-test/install](https://gitlab.cds.unistra.fr/mlapointe/healpix-pgrx-test/-/tree/main/install) folder of this repository.
+If you want to use the extension without installing Rust and PGRX, please consult the [healpix-pgrx-test/install](https://gitlab.cds.unistra.fr/mlapointe/healpix-pgrx-test/-/tree/main/install) folder of this repository.

 ## Installation with Rust and PGRX

+If you want to use the extension and install Rust and PGRX (to modify it for example), please read the following instructions.

 - **PGRX setup**